What are the physical and chemical properties of noble gases with examples and trends

 In summary, the noble gases physical and chemical properties are defined by their stability, low reactivity, and unique atomic structure.
 Their monatomic, colorless, and odorless nature, combined with high ionization enthalpy, make them almost entirely unreactive under ordinary conditions.
 These consistent trends—low boiling points, low densities, and minimal chemical interactions—set noble gases apart from all other elements.
 A deep understanding of noble gases physical properties and chemical properties of noble gases is key to appreciating their special role in scientific and industrial applications.

-1. What are the physical properties of noble gases?
+1. What are noble gases?

 2. Why are noble gases chemically inert?